October 24, 2023

 Tel: (071) 915 7100 or 0818 200 400.

-Some benefits you can claim include:
+Some extra benefits your employees can claim include:

 According to a 2023 survey by Ireland’s Retirement Planning Council (RPC), 55% of Irish workers (above 50) plan to continue working full-time after retirement.